amir-yazdani/personal-webpage/content/project/pose_estimation/index.md

 +++
 # Project title.
-title = "Human Posture Estimation in pHRI"
+title = "Human Posture Estimation in p-HRI"

 # Date this page was created.
 date = 2016-04-27T00:00:00